 - Texas Auction Academy - Dallas, TX 972-387-4200 Texas Auction Academy

-- Western College of Auctioneering - Billings, MT Western College of Auctioneering
+- Western College of Auctioneering - Bozeman, MT Western College of Auctioneering

 The Kentucky Board of Auctioneers has approved the pre-license education curriculum from the following schools

 KBA 2 EXAM APPLICATION FORM.pdf